 One thing the is popular in Chiang Mai is elephant sanctuaries and conservation projects.
 There is a lot of them around Chiang Mai.

-The challenge regarding elephants in to find one that does NOT include riding them.
+The challenge regarding elephants is to find one that does NOT include riding them.
+You can feed them, bathe them, and hang out with them for a few hours.

 See our post on the best elephant sanctuaries in Chiang Mai.